fluxninja/aperture/docs/content/guides/api-quota-management.md

 2. `Fill amount`: Configures the number of tokens added to the bucket within the selected interval.
 Set `Fill amount` to `15`.
 3. `Bucket Capacity`: Defines the maximum capacity of the bucket in the rate limiter.
-UnCheck the option `same value for bucket capacity option` to set value as `30`.
+Clear the option `same value for bucket capacity option` to set value as `30`.
 4. `Interval`: Specifies the time amount of time `Fill amount` will take to refill tokens in the bucket.
 Set `Interval` to `1 minute`.